-Haven’t you always day dreamed of getting away from it all, leaving that cube and starting a passion project in a foreign country?
+Haven’t you always daydreamed of getting away from it all, leaving that cube and starting a passion project in a foreign country?
 I admit that I have considered it, perhaps more than most.
 It’s easy to forget that brewing is a science with more unique challenges than fermenting or making wine.
 If wine is like throwing together a stir-fry, brewing is making a cake.
 Of course the challenge behind each recipe is what makes brewing so exciting and what makes Adventure Brewing so impressive.

 One of my most pressing questions for Issac is: where does he get his ingredients?
 Nothing is as simple as it should be.
-All the grains are imported from Germany as malts are relativity easy to find.
-Yeast is made with cooperation with the local University where a professor uses the process to teach macro-biology.
+All the grains are imported from Germany as malts are relativity easy to acquire.
+Yeast is made in cooperation with the local University where a professor uses the process to teach macro-biology.
 This isn’t without some risks, as students have made mistakes in the classroom which impacted the flavors of one batch of beer.
 Finally, hops.
 How does Adventure Brewing get those fresh green pine cones we all love so much?
 Answer: they carry them in by hand.
 Issac asks friends, family and hostel volunteers to bring in hops in their hand luggage.
-The preferred type of hops are pelleted but occasionally whole dried hops are brought in instead.
-As you imagine this can cause quite a few questions from customs.
+The preferred type of hops are pelletized but occasionally whole dried hops are brought in instead.
+As you can imagine this can cause quite a few questions from customs.

 Hefeweizen / 5% / 15 IBUs